Solo 104(k) Retirement Plan

 Overview

-Even the smallest businesses can implement a retirement plan.
-The Invesco Solo 401(k)1 offers a high-value, low-cost retirement plan solution that allows solo business owners to maximize their retirement contributions in a tax-advantaged way.
-This plan option offers greater savings potential than other small business retirement plan options.
-Turn to Invesco for resources and support to help you get more out of your retirement.
+As a financial professional, you know that even the smallest businesses need to implement a retirement plan.
+The Invesco Solo 401(k)1 offers a high-value, low-cost retirement plan solution that allows solo business owners (and their spouse) to maximize their retirement contributions in a tax-advantaged way.
+This plan offers greater savings potential than other small business retirement plan solutions.
+Partner with Invesco for resources and support to help your clients get more out of retirement.

 Retirement plans compared